megbeckim/PhotosWebSite/README.md

     http://localhost:9000/

-Then to test, in a second terminal:
+Then to test, in a second terminal run the following command:

     npm test

-*Deploy*
+## To Deploy

 Type the following commands into a terminal:

     ./deploy.sh

 Provide the password for the FTP account, which is the usual password since the UK.

-*Upload Photos*
+Then to test, in a second terminal run the following command:

+    npm test-prod

+## To Upload Photos

 Firstly, resize them to "fit within" 1,280 x 1,024.
 This is easily done by opening all of the files in the MacOS Preview app, selecting all of them, and then using the "Tool" "Resize" menu option.
 Since this lowers the